 3. Prepare a list of thoughtful questions to ask.

-If you do your research, you should be able to come prepared with questions that will give you additional insight into the company and what the expectations of the position are.
+If you do your research, you should be able to come prepared with questions that will give you additional insight into the company and the expectations of the position.
 Asking thoughtful questions is important not just to impress your interviewer, but to assess whether it’s a company and a position you want to be associated with.

 Some questions to ask in a job interview include: